 Description

-modifycommand to modify a deployed service.Syntax
+modifycommand to change the configuration of a deployed service.Syntax

 <eascmd64> modify <service_name> -s <service_desc_json>Parameters